5 reasons our startup is tackling SaaS security

 Before Vectrix, IT and security teams that recognized the risks of SaaS security and wanted to do something about it were really left without options.

-No security tool existed that allowed for broad, yet deep, security visibility across the plethora of SaaS vendors they utilize.
+No security tool existed that allowed for broad, yet deep, app level security visibility across the plethora of SaaS vendors they utilize.
 Native security tooling didn’t cut it either, emphasized by the fact that each respective tool would never support any form of multi-vendor visibility.

 For teams all over, Vectrix comes at a time when they require simple, straightforward, consolidated security visibility across the long list of SaaS tools they use, and we couldn’t be any more proud to support them, their businesses, employees, and customers.